airnandez/sw-lsst-eu/docs/source/index.rst

 *********************************************************
-Get the LSST science pipelines delivered to your computer
+Get the LSST Science Pipelines delivered to your computer
 *********************************************************

 Here you will find information on how to get a binary distribution of the `LSST Science Pipelines <https://pipelines.lsst.io>`_  of the the `Vera C. Rubin Observatory <https://rubinobservatory.org>`_ distributed to your personal computer, without building and installing the software yourself.